Skip to content

 Carlos Hardy was affiliated with the Baltimore Substance Abuse Systems, later known as Behavioral Health Systems Baltimore.
 He played a pivotal role in expanding the Threshold to Recovery Centers in Baltimore City, which evolved into Recovery Community Centers, and subsequently became known as Peer-Run Community Centers.
 Carlos successfully passed the torch to Carrol, leading to the creation of the Baltimore Recovery Corps.
 Their vision and the organizations they created opened a myriad of opportunities for Peer Support in Baltimore City and the surrounding counties.

-In 2013 the Peer Recovery Specialist Committee of the MAPCB and the State of Maryland announced a new Certified Peer Recovery Specialist (CPRS) credential to all peer recovery specialists who reside or work in Maryland.
+In 2013, the Peer Recovery Specialist Committee of the Maryland Addiction and Behavioral-Health Professionals Certification Board (MABPCB) and the State of Maryland announced a new Certified Peer Recovery Specialist (CPRS) credential to all peer recovery specialists who reside or work in Maryland.
 It sets clear professional standards and ensures that peers have the training and skills necessary to help others while maintaining their own recovery.

 By 2022, job options had grown with the State reporting an estimated 500 peer support positions.
 Trainings and opportunities continue to grow with recent efforts focused on making services provided by CPRSs more sustainable and accessible by providing reimbursements for these services through Medicaid.